-The S&P 500 is up more than 7 percent for the year, fueled by legislators' ability to sidestep an automatic implementation of spending cuts on tax hikes on Jan.
+The S&P 500 is up 7.4 percent for the year, fueled by legislators’ ability to sidestep an automatic implementation of spending cuts on tax hikes on Jan.
 1, better-than-expected corporate earnings and modestly improving economic data that has been tepid enough for the Fed to maintain its stimulus policy.

-Toll Brothers Inc lost 4 percent to $35.43 after the largest luxury homebuilder in the United States, reported first-quarter results well below analysts' estimates.
+Toll Brothers Inc lost 3 percent to $35.80 in premarket trade after the largest luxury homebuilder in the United States, reported first-quarter results well below analysts’ estimates.

-SodaStream dropped 3.2 percent to $50.79 after the seller of home carbonated drink maker machines posted fourth-quarter earnings and provided a 2013 outlook.
+SodaStream dropped 3.7 percent to $50.50 in premarket after the seller of home carbonated drink maker machines posted fourth-quarter earnings and provided a 2013 outlook.